BestTimesToVisit.com Logo

 What's the best way to handle currency and payments in San Marino?

-San Marino uses the Euro, so no currency exchange is needed if you're coming from the Eurozone.
-Credit cards are widely accepted in most tourist areas, but it's always a good idea to carry some cash, especially for smaller shops and restaurants in more rural areas.
+San Marino uses the Euro (€), so no currency exchange is needed if you're coming from the Eurozone.
+Credit cards are widely accepted in most establishments, but it's always a good idea to carry some cash, especially for smaller shops or restaurants in more rural areas.

 Ready to Plan Your Trip?